 The Social Security Disability system then applies a complex set of guidelines to claimant’s situation which includes evaluating other work for which the claimant may be suited, despite his bad back.
 The goal is to see if claimant has any transferable skills.
 Other factors weighed in are claimant’s age and education.
 An employee has to be able to maintain a typical work schedule of full time, five day a week work.
 If after all the medical evidence and testimony is heard, the SSD finds claimant has a functional disability making this impossible, claimant will win his back pain and disability case.

-Can Underwood Law Office Help Me With My Chronic Back Pain And Disability Claim?
+Can Underwood Law Office Help Me With My Disability Claim?

 If you need Social Security Disability Benefits based on chronic back pain, call us, we will help.